 Tax Reporting for Charitable Donations

 To claim a deduction for holiday donations, you’ll need to itemize using Form 1040, Schedule A. If you’re claiming a deduction for noncash donations valued at $500 or more, you’ll also need to complete and attach Form 8283.
 Generally, the IRS allows you to deduct donations up to 50% of your adjusted gross income, with some exceptions.
-A 30% limit applies to gifts made to certain charitable organizations, including veterans’ organizations, fraternal societies, nonprofit cemeteries and certain private foundations.
+A 30% limit applies to gifts made to certain charitable organizations, including veterans’ organizations, fraternal societies, nonprofit cemeteries, and certain private foundations.
 A 20% cap applies to gifts of capital gain property made to or for the use of qualified charitable organizations.
 If your charitable contributions exceed the adjusted gross income limit, the IRS allows you to carry over the difference to future tax years.
 The time frame for carryover contributions is limited to the first five tax years following the initial deduction.

 When You Can’t Give Cash

-There are other ways to give back to charity that don’t involve money and may still yield a tax deduction.
+There are other ways to give back to a charity that don’t involve money and may still yield a tax deduction.
 The IRS allows you to deduct unreimbursed expenses that you incur as a result of volunteering your time.
-Deductible expenses include things like uniforms, transportation expenses and travel expenses if your volunteer work requires you to be away from home.
+Deductible expenses include things like uniforms, transportation expenses, and travel expenses if your volunteer work requires you to be away from home.
 If you’re short on cash this holiday season, volunteering just a few hours of your time is a great way to help others and potentially improve your bottom line.